gmmsb-lncc/generative-optim/README.md

 ```

 ### Optimization algorithm and problems
 Choose from the available optimization algorithms and problems (see `--help` for more details).
-Objective are defined in the `objectives.py` file.
+Objectives are defined in the `objectives_conf.py` file.

 ## Experiment tracking
 To visualize experiments using **aim UI**, run the following commmand in the terminal: